 Sure, there are multiple resources available that claim to help you write a more effective R01 application but, when you look closely, they only tell you what you should do, not specifically HOW to do it.

 Understanding what NIH reviewers are looking for in your R01 grant application can seem like a black hole, but that all stops right now.
-During this one-of-a-kind 90-minute online training on Tuesday, November 6th, expert grant writer and former investigator, Christopher Dant, PhD, will reveal what peer reviewers need to see in your R01 application to approve it.
+During this one-of-a-kind 90-minute online training, expert grant writer and former investigator, Christopher Dant, PhD, will reveal what peer reviewers need to see in your R01 application to approve it.

 During this 90-minute online training Dr. Dant will provide you with details of what reviewers want and don’t want to see in your R01 grant proposal.
 Then, he’ll walk you through how to apply these principles when you write your next new, resubmission or renewal application.
 Ultimately, you’ll learn how to write your next R01 grant in a way that will influence reviewers to approve and fund your research proposal.